 Church/Presbytery

 (Book of Discipline 13-5)

 Appellant

 VS.

 Appellee

-Appenee

-TO
+ТО

-(Clerk of Session or Stated Clerk of Governing Body from whose judgment appeal is made)
+(Clerk of Session or Stated (Clerk of Governing Body from whose judgment appeal is made)

-FROM
+EDOM

-(Appellant)
+FROM (Appellant)

+Nation is howeher simon of success
-Notice is hereby given of appeal to the

-(next higher Governing Body)
+Notice is hereby given of appea li to the(next higher Governing Body)

-from the judgment entered in the above matter by the
+from the judgment entered in t he shows matter by the

-(Governing body entering decision)
+from the judgment entered in t he above matter by the (Governing body entering decision)

-on theday of at
+at

 (Place)

 The grounds for the appeal are (see Book of Discipline 13-4 for a list of possible grounds):

 Moderator Date

 Note: An appeal must be filed within thirty (30) days after the entry of judgment.
 See Book of Discipline 13-5.